diegorezm/school_app/school/README.md

 **Response:**

 - Status Code: 200 (OK)
-- Response Body: A list of student records.
+- Response Body: A list of student records
 - Status Code: 500 (Internal Server Error)
-- Response Body: If the API encounters an  error while trying to retrieve the list of students.
+- Response Body: If the API encounters an  error while trying to retrieve the list of students

 ### Retrieve Student by ID